 This guide is intended for use by community pharmacists dispensing medications for first trimester induced medical abortions (MA) to patients in community practice.
-The information in this guide and the accompanying checklist is in accordance with the SOGC and Health Canada guidelines for medical abortion with mifepristone (MIFE) and misoprostol (MISO), (Mifegymiso®); other drug regimens are outlined in the SOGC guidelines.
+The information in this guide and the accompanying Pharmacist Checklist for Medical Abortion is in accordance with the SOGC and Health Canada guidelines for medical abortion using mifepristone (MIFE) and misoprostol (MISO), (sold under brand name Mifegymiso\ in Canada); other drug regimens are outlined in the SOGC guidelines.